 - If you find any result similar to your mark and the same/ similar class or same similar business description, the name is recommended to be changed to avoid any objection/opposition during the trademark registration

-- For a logo, Vienna code classification search is to be carried The relevant Vienna code class can be searched on this interface: http://www.wipo.int/classifications/nivilo/vienna/index.htm# by clicking on the search button (top left) and then enter the keyword (top right), followed by browse through the category to identify relevant Vienna Classification.
+- For a logo, Vienna code classification search is to be carried The relevant Vienna code class can be searched on this interface: http://www.wipo.int/classifications/nivilo/vienna/index.htm# by clicking on the search button (top left) and then enter the keyword (top right), followed by a browse through the category to identify relevant Vienna Classification.

-- Once the relevant Vienna code is found out, please enter the same in the Search interface using dropdown to select Search Type as “Vienna Code” instead of “Wordmark”
+- Once the relevant Vienna code is found out, please enter the same in the Search interface using the dropdown to select Search Type as “Vienna Code” instead of “Wordmark”